christian-schw/devops-capstone-project/README.md

 ### General
 TODO: Update General Section after completion of project
 - Client: Myself
-- Project Goal: Demonstrate the knowledge gained in the IBM Program “DevOps and Software Engineering” with a Capstone Project.
+- Project Goal: Demonstrate the knowledge gained in the IBM Program `DevOps and Software Engineering` with a Capstone Project.
 - Number of Project Participants: 1 (Cloned repository of IBM.
 Developed the rest on my own)
 - Time Period: December, 2024
 - Industry / Area: DevOps, Software Engineering